 The FTB's goals include making certain that your rights are protected so that you have the highest confidence in the integrity, efficiency, and fairness of our state tax system.
-FTB 4058, California Taxpayers' Bill of Rights, includes information on your rights as a California taxpayer, the Taxpayers' Rights Advocate Program, and how you request written advice from the FTB on whether a particular transaction is taxable.
+For more information get FTB 4058, California Taxpayers' Bill of Rights - Information for Taxpayers.
 See "Where To Get Income Tax Forms and Publications," on this page.
 To request FTB 4058 by phone, enter code 943.